StephDAnalyst/Nairaland/README.md

 2. Run the script Nairaland_Scraper.py.

-3. The script will scrape data from Nairaland's URLs and save the results to a CSV file (Nzaluand_data.csv).
+3. The script will scrape data from Nairaland's URLs and save the results to a CSV file (Nairaland_data.csv).

 ## Script Overview
 - The script uses Selenium to automate the web scraping process on Nairaland.